stappersg/vBook/src/get-started/config-file-struct/root.md

 ```
 <p class="ann"> An empty root configuration file in `/etc/vsmtp/conf.d/config.vsl`</p>

 vSMTP calls the `on_config` function once starting up.
-You are free to modify the `config` object to change the configuration.
+Modify the `config` object to change the configuration.
 The `config` object MUST be returned at the end of the function.

-> The [Configuration reference](../../ref/vSL/api/var::cfg.md) lists all fields that you can change in the `config` object.
+> The [Configuration reference](../../ref/vSL/api/var::cfg.md) lists all fields that can be changed in the `config` object.

 For example: